Yes, a Waterpik water flosser can be used to help treat tonsil stones.

 What are the symptoms of tonsil stones?

-It is quite common not to actually show any symptoms, your dentist or doctor may even point them out when having a look inside your mouth.
+It is quite normal to show no symptoms and one day realise you have these stone like lumps on and within your tonsils.
+Your dentist or doctor may even point them out when having a look inside your mouth.

-- A feeling of something being stuck at the back of your throat
+- A feeling of something stuck at the back of your throat

 - This can be caused by the stones themselves which are a collection of bacteria.
 But seeing as tonsil stone can be caused by failing to brush and clean the tongue regularly, the bacteria on the surface of the tongue can also give off an odor and cause bad breath.
 If you suffer with bad breath, despite regular tongue cleaning, this could be a sign of tonsil stones.